 Please respond to the following questions and list any concerns regarding these policies at this time.

-Are you aware that the Memphis Fellows Program begins on September 6th and ends May 12th, and that all Fellows are required to participate in the entire program and should a fellow choose to withdraw from the program they are responsible for the full tuition of the program?
+Are you aware that the San Antonio Fellows Program begins on September 4th and ends May 20th, and that all Fellows are required to participate in the entire program and should a fellow choose to withdraw from the program they are responsible for the full tuition of the program?

-The tuition for the Memphis Fellows is $5,500.
+The tuition for the San Antonio Fellows is $4,000.
 There is also a $200.00 non-refundable deposit for the program in addition to the tuition.

 Are you aware that before entering the Program, each Fellow is required to raise money for tuition and is encouraged to seek financial and prayer support from his or her family, friends, and church community?